-Whether you’re looking for a refreshing swim, a lovely place to relax or a great snorkeling experience, Gran Cenote in Mexico should be on your Tulum itinerary.
+Whether you’re looking for a refreshing swim, a lovely place to relax, or a great snorkeling experience, Gran Cenote in Mexico should be on your Tulum itinerary.
 It’s in fact one of the most beautiful cenotes in Tulum, and it’s so so popular for more than one reason.
 Let’s see them all!

 You might already know what is a cenote.
-After all, cenotes have become super popular these past few years.
-If that’s the case, feel free to skip this paragraph!
 However, many people don’t really know what exactly is a cenote, and in my opinion it’s really important to understand what is their significance to the Mayans.

 A cenote is a natural sinkhole dating back several centuries.
 When limestone caves collapse they expose a natural pool.
-This pool then gets filled with rain water and with the water flowing through underground rivers, to which these sinkholes are connected to.
-Voilà, you’ve got yourself a cenote!
+This pool then gets filled with rainwater and with the fresh water flowing through underground rivers, to which these sinkholes are connected.

 The word cenote comes from the Mayan term dzonot, which means well.
 There are river 30,000 cenotes in the Yucatan Peninsula!
 But not all cenotes look the same. there are essentially 4 types of cenotes:

-• Open Cenotes – Open cenotes are like natural, open pools, and they can be more or less deep.
+• Open Cenotes – An open cenote is like a natural, open pool.
 Some of the open cenotes are also connected to an underground river passage (which makes them great for diving!).
-An example of an open cenote is Cenote Azul located between Tulum and Playa del Carmen.
+Examples of open cenotes are Cenote Nicte-Ha, Cenote Cristal and Cenote Escondido.

 • Semi-open Cenotes – As the name implies, this type of cenote has some parts that are exposed and some portions that are partially hidden by a cave.
-An example is Cenote Zaci.
+An example is Cenote Calavera (and Gran Cenote).

 • Cave Cenotes – This type of cenote can be accessed via a land-level entrance.
 Once you make your way in, it opens up to an underground pool which can have both shallow and deep areas.
-Cenote Oxman, located near Valladolid, is a cave cenote.
+Cenote Dos Ojos, is a cave cenote.

 • Underground Cenotes – This type of cenote is the most difficult to reach as they are, in fact, underground.
 Only experienced divers can access underground cenotes.
-An example of underground cenote is the Pet Cemetery Cenote near Tulum.
+An example of an underground cenote is the Pet Cemetery Cenote.